toddhgardner/toddhgardner.github.io/src/content/blog/gtmetrix-alternatives.md

 - If you need quick lab tests, use PageSpeed Insights or WebPageTest.
 - If you want to track real-world performance, go with Request Metrics ($88/mo).
 - If you need uptime alerts & monitoring, Pingdom is an option.
-- For enterprise-level insights, SpeedCurve delivers—at a cost.
+- For enterprise-level insights, Catchpoint delivers—at a cost.

 [Read the full breakdown here](https://requestmetrics.com/web-performance/gtmetrix-alternatives/)